Blow your vegan friends away with this delicious whole roasted cauliflower

 ‘Can you think of a dish to serve for Christmas that would make both my vegan friends as well as my meat loving friends happy?’
 Such was the question I received by mail from one of the readers of my newsletter.
-A vegan main.
+A vegan main for Christmas.
 Hmm, I could see why that would be a challenge.
 Let’s face it: in most cases the main of any Christmas dinner is centered around something meaty or fishy.
-The turkey’s, roasts or salmon is usually the centerpiece.
+Most often the main is either turkey, a roasts or salmon.
+With vegetables as a side.

 Whole roasted cauliflower

 I had seen a whole roasted cauliflower before and in fact we had tried it ourselves before but not filled.
 I still had a can of chestnut puree and I figured that would be great with cauliflower.
 I also wanted to keep it paleo and gluten free so instead of opting for a bread crumb top, I made a top of chopped hazelnuts.

 The first thing you need to do is to cook the whole cauliflower.
 I carefully cleaned the outside, removing the leaves and turning it upside down.
 Now comes the tricky part.
 In order for the cauliflower to be filled, you need to make sure the stem of the cauliflower is partially removed.
 It’s tricky in that you want space to fill but you also want it to stay together.